Uncertain Times Call for Deliberate Measures: Why Cash Flow Planning is More Important Than Ever

 Some organizations have suffered few ill effects of the pandemic, and some, such as certain technology and health care companies, are thriving.
 But these organizations can’t afford to ignore cash flow planning.
 It’s important for them to budget carefully, ensuring that their cash flow projections account for potential changes on the horizon.
 For example, are revenue increases temporary or permanent?
 Will things go back to “normal” once the pandemic is behind us?
 Does the budget reflect future payments on new financing or deferred payroll taxes?

 Organizations that are doing well should also consider taking this opportunity to shore up their balance sheets by paying down debt, building up their cash reserves, or both.

 Whether your organization is struggling or flourishing, cash flow planning should be an integral part of your risk management efforts in the current environment.
 Keep in mind that cash flow projections are merely guidelines — it’s critical to continually monitor your results and have the flexibility to adjust your plans accordingly.

-If you have any questions on cash flow planning for your nonprofit, please complete the contact form below and a member of our nonprofit team will be in touch.
+If you have any questions on cash flow planning for your nonprofit, please complete contact form and a member of our nonprofit team will be in touch.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR